 Braeburn apples appear orange or red on top of yellow and has a taste of fall with hints of nutmeg and cinnamon.
 Best uses of the Braeburn apple include fresh eating, additions to salad and baking.

 Apple trees are self-unfruitful meaning they require the pollen of a different variety to produce fruit.
-This causes a mixture of traits to be passed on to the fruit on the tree when planting from seed, resulting in unpredictable quality of fruit.
 For this reason, apple trees are most commonly grafted instead of being grown from seed.
 Grafting is done by taking a cutting of the rootstock on one tree and fusing it with a budded stem of another plant(scion).
 This allows for consistency in apples produced, both in quality and traits.
 An apple tree that is planted from seed will take 8-10 years of growing time before it will actually start producing fruit.
 A grafted tree produces fruit in just 4 years.
 Once the tree has grown to maturity, the branches will start to grow buds.
 In the spring, flowers called Apple blossoms will begin to bloom from the buds.
 Then, the blossom will fall off of the branch which makes room for the apple to start growing.
 It takes 100-200 days for apples to be ready to harvested.
 Harvest time varies depending on the variety of apple being grown.
 Watch the video linked below to learn more about apple production!

 Apples are harvested 100-200 days after the fruit has started to grow, this varies depending on the variety of apple being grown.
 Harvest season takes place from September to late October.
 Weather conditions and the variety of apple plays a huge role in determining harvest time of an orchard.